-Influences include jazz chords; minimalism’s entrancing woven structures; gamelan’s rhythms and microtonality; tonal languages; fractal, harmonic, and microscopic patterns; ecological datasets; anarchism; cultural traditions; intricacate natural phenomena; and strong wom*n.
-She never practices.
+Influences include jazz chords; minimalism’s interweaving; gamelan’s rhythms and microtonality; tonal languages; fractal, harmonic, and microscopic patterns; ecological datasets; anarchism; cultural traditions; intricate natural phenomena; smashing the gender binary; and all sorts of ruptures.
+They rarely practice.

-Composition major for B. Mus. at Queensland Conservatorium, Griffith University, Brisbane, Australia,1997-1999.
+- Composition major for B. Mus.
+Queensland Conservatorium, Griffith University, Brisbane, Australia, 1997-1999 (not completed).

 Commissions and competitions:

-3 Shades Black – a professional New Music Ensemble – regular commissions, Melbourne, Australia, 2011-ongoing.
+- Homophonic! queer concert series by 3 Shades Black New Music Ensemble – regular commissions, Melbourne, Australia, 2011-ongoing.

-The Committee – a professional New Music Collective – composition selected for performance, Auckland, New Zealand, 2013.
+- The Committee New Music Collective – composition But You Could Be selected for performance, Auckland, New Zealand, 2013.

 Examples of Naima’s work:

-This is a recording of the only performed part of a large body of work I did at Lijiang Studio in China, 2015.
-The whole work is called “Climate Driven Change in Himalayan Rhododendrons”.
+This is a recording of one section of a large body of work I did at Lijiang Studio in China, 2015.
+The whole work is called “Leagues of Breaking Light”.
 It consists of 4 approaches to working with the research, data and analyses of that the wonderful Dr Robbie Hart undertook for his PhD thesis.
 The Himalayan mountain in question was Yù lóng xuě shān 玉龙雪山, that we could see from the studio.
 This particular piece is part of Approach 1.
 It is a direct coded translation of a graph of the same name: a comparison of Robbie’s own data (represented by acoustic instruments) and his analyses of historical data (represented by sine waves).

 Laura Moore – Cello; Viola de Gamba (in substitute for double bass)